As a woman, I conceal carry in a Flashbang Bra Holster almost every day. It’s a standard part of my CCW life.

 I Didn’t Love the Flashbang at First

-The time and effort paid off because today it is my favorite way as a lady to carry!
+The time and effort I spent figuring it out paid off.
+Today it is my favorite way to carry!
 I use my Flashbang bra holster to conceal carry more than 80% of the time.
+It’s my go-to!

 6 Reasons I Love My Flashbang!